 Other reputable membership bodies include the National Society of Allied and Independent Funeral Directors (SAIF) and the British Institute of Funeral Directors (BIFD).
 Membership of any of these is a positive sign, but NAFD membership — with its combination of regular monitoring and an independent arbitration scheme — represents the gold standard.

 What to do: Check that any funeral director you consider is listed as an NAFD member.
-You can search for NAFD-accredited funeral directors near you using our directory.
+You can search for NAFD-accredited funeral directors near you using our directory — all 4,000+ listed members abide by the NAFD Code of Practice and are subject to regular monitoring.

 2. Clear, Upfront Pricing